Sprite comic: History

 The 1998 webcomic Neglected Mario Characters was the first sprite comic to appear on the internet, though Bob and George was the first sprite comic to gain widespread popularity.
 Starting its run in 2000, Bob and George utilizes sprites from the Mega Man series of games, with most of the characters being taken directly from the games.
 Bob and George played a significant role in the popularity of sprite comics, as well as webcomics in general.

 Art assets were ripped from Super NES, Sega Genesis, and Game Boy Advance games and were collected in online databases such as The Spriters Resource.
 A platform game such as Sonic Advance may contain hundreds of sprites of its protagonist running, jumping, and falling, though cartoonists frequently recolored characters or edited them to convey a broader range of emotion.
 Over time, sprite comic creators collaborated with projects such as the World Spriters Tournament, in which cartoonists let their sprite comic characters fight one another.

 Few sprite comics have gained mainstream attention since 8-Bit Theater ended in 2010.
-Though sprite comics are still highly popular among amateur cartoonists, Larry Cruz from Comic Book Resources noted that the aesthetic is played out.
+Though sprite comics are still popular among amateur cartoonists, Larry Cruz from Comic Book Resources noted that the aesthetic is played out.